-- Evaluate both the Nordic and Totogatic Ski trails for touch up needs resulting from timber sale activities in 2019 and 2020.
-Reshape and repair as necessary. - Look for opportunities to recruit volunteer labor, likely through the formation of a local club, to assist with trail maintenance. - Continue to groom and maintain trails. - 2.
+- Look for opportunities to recruit volunteer labor, likely through the formation of a local club, to assist with trail maintenance. - Continue to groom and maintain trails. - 2.
 Wildcat Bike Trails - Continue to facilitate local volunteer efforts to operate and maintain trail.
 Look for specific opportunities to partner with and assist the newly formed Rails on Trails club. - Apply for DOT directional signage on Highway 70 - Plan for adding a bathroom, shelter and other amenities at the trailhead if funding is available. - Continue to push DNR for approval of the bike trail proposal running adjacent to the Wild River Trail from Spooner to the Beaverbrook ATV trail.
 Assist the club in construction efforts where needed. - 3.
-Dugan Run Horse Trails - Look for opportunities to recruit volunteer labor, likely through the formation of a local club, to assist with trail maintenance. - Evaluate usage to determine feasibility of long term operations - Mow trail system annually in late summer or early fall. - Monitor trail areas for invasive species
+Dugan Run Horse Trails - Look for opportunities to recruit volunteer labor, likely through the formation of a local club, to assist with trail maintenance. - Evaluate usage to determine feasibility of long term operations - Mow trail system annually in late summer or early fall. - Monitor trail areas for invasive species - 4.
+Ice Age Trail Continue to work with statewide Ice Age Trail representatives to develop long range plans for the trail connection.